mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Stroke Holdtime
 ^^^^^^^^^^^^^^^
     This option defines how long the stroke input stays at 1.0.
-After that is will go back towards 0.0 and then start increasing again.
+After that it will go back towards 0.0 and then start increasing again.

 Stroke Threshold
 ^^^^^^^^^^^^^^^^